 None of those are traditional names you’d find in the baby directory.
 If you’re going for a single name, you’ve got to get creative.
 Play with the sound of vowels and consonants.
 Mash together unlike letters.
 Include rare letters like Z and X.

 And authors have used this technique, too.
 Here are my favorites.

 Dim from Clockwork Orange.
 Not only is it a single word, it also describes him admirably.

 O from The Story of O, which gets bonus points because not only is it one word, it’s only one letter.
 Extra bonus points because that one letter is a metaphor for a sexual organ (The Story of O is the original 50 Shades of Gray, folks).

-2. Go Wild With Puns, Humor and Craziness
+2. Go Wild With Humor

 Thomas Pynchon is the king in this category: Tyrone Slothrop.
 Mike Fallopian.
 Zepho Bark.
 Pig Bodine.
 Bigfoot Bjornsen.
 In fact, there are whole websites and books devoted solely to analyzing all Pynchon’s fictional names.

 David Foster Wallace is no slouch when it came to generating hilarious, wild names.
 Mo Cheery.
 Todd Possalthwaite.
 Hal Incandenza.
 I love the combination of the normal first name with the second imaginative one.